Mediterranean Monk Seal

-- Southwestern Mediterranean: where some seals may remain in northeastern Morocco and Algeria.
+- Southwestern Mediterranean: in northeastern Morocco and Algeria.

 What the Commission Is Doing

 - Development of a genetic research protocol, and optimized sample collection and laboratory methods, to be used in a preliminary assessment of the genetic characteristics of monk seals in Greece.
 The results of this research, published in 2016, demonstrated that the species has extremely low levels of genetic diversity.
 Three genetically distinct populations were identified – Cap Blanc, Aegean Sea, and Ionian Sea.